microsoft/BCApps/src/Business Foundation/App/NoSeries/readme_refactoring.md

 Old:
 ```
-if DocNo := NoSeriesMgt.GetNextNo(GenJnlBatch."No. Series", EndDateReq, false) then
+if DocNo = NoSeriesMgt.GetNextNo(GenJnlBatch."No. Series", EndDateReq, false) then
     NoSeriesMgt.SaveNoSeries();
 ```
 New:
-You have two options here, either you can Peek the next No. and update or use batch
+You have two options here.
+Either you Peek the next No. and update, or use a batch.
+This depends on the use case, but using batch you ensure the number saved to the database is the DocNo.
 ```
-if DocNo := NoSeries.PeekNextNo(GenJnlBatch."No. Series", EndDateReq) then
+if DocNo = NoSeries.PeekNextNo(GenJnlBatch."No. Series", EndDateReq) then
     NoSeries.GetNextNo(GenJnlBatch."No. Series", EndDateReq);
 ```
 or
 ```
-if DocNo := NoSeriesBatch.GetNextNo(GenJnlBatch."No. Series", EndDateReq) then
+if DocNo = NoSeriesBatch.GetNextNo(GenJnlBatch."No. Series", EndDateReq) then
     NoSeriesBatch.SaveState();
 ```

 ### InitSeries

-Now InitSeries is a very complex implementation.
-In most cases where InitSeries is used, we verify that the given No. is not set, which this example will also verify.
-If it is, you will need to verify whether manual Nos are allowed.
+InitSeries is a complex implementation since it handles multiple cases.
+In most cases that use InitSeries, we verify that the given No. isn't set, as shown in the following example.
+If it is, you'll need to verify whether manual Nos are allowed (see IsManual or TestManual procedures in the No. Series codeunit).

 Old:
 ```